Best Mechanical Keyboards Under $100

 The bottom line

-The Keychron Q1 HE at $99 is my top pick — hall effect switches at this price is hard to beat.
-If you want wireless, the RK84 Pro at $69 is a lot of keyboard for the money.
-And on a tight budget, the FL ESPORTS MK870 at $54 is a safe bet.
+The Keychron Q1 HE at $99 is the top pick here: hall effect switches at this price are hard to beat.
+For wireless flexibility, the RK84 Pro at $69 is a lot of keyboard for the money.
+On a tight budget, the FL ESPORTS MK870 at $54 is a safe bet that keyboard communities consistently recommend.

 As an Amazon Associate, we earn from qualifying purchases.
 This doesn't affect our recommendations or editorial independence.